Erving Goffman: What Makes One A Mental Patient?

 The next-of-kin is by now helpless, and has to listen to the advice of the experts they meet.
 The mediators, “with their great psychiatric sophistication and their belief in the medical character of mental hospitals”, will assure them that “hospitalization is a possible solution and a good one, that it involves no betrayal”.
 This provides them with a valid defence against allegations of betrayal from the prepatient.

-5. The prepatient is convinced, thus the transition to patient is complete.
+5. The prepatient is convinced; transition to mental patient is complete.

 If the whole world thinks I’m mad, perhaps I’m really mad!
 Oh no!

 This is controversial, since we are used to treating disorders as facts.
-You need not accept his position, but it helps to see how our own reactions to the patients can be even more dangerous than the patients themselves.
+You need not accept his position, but it helps to see how our stigma of the patients can be even more dangerous than the patients themselves.
 In some cases, hospitalization may indeed be necessary.
 But in other cases, it may do more harm than good.
 After all, can you imagine the shock of being labelled as unhinged by everyone, including your own kins, and perpetually treated as such?

 How might you recover from such a condemnation?